wanaku-ai/wanaku-demos/03-camel-assistant/README.md

 # Wanaku + Camel Assistant

+Build a powerful AI Agent that knows everything about Apache Camel!
+In this comprehensive tutorial, we'll show you how to go beyond generic chatbots and create a specialized assistant using Retrieval-Augmented Generation (RAG), Wanaku MCP Router as the tool provider and LangFlow as the Visual AI Designer.

 ## Pre-requisite: Ollama

 We will run Ollama to serve the embedding model.
 Its job is to read our Apache Camel dataset and turn it into a numerical format that the AI can search through.